-Best and Most Common Web and Mobile Technologies
+Best and Most Common Mobile and Web Technologies

 If you are new to custom software, the number of modern technologies for web and mobile development can be overwhelming.

-In this article, we give a brief overview of the different types of technologies and their purposes in creating software.
+Finding the best technology for mobile app development and web development starts with some foundational knowledge.
+In this article, we give a brief overview of the different types of mobile app development technologies and web technologies.
+We’ll focus on their purposes in creating software.
 Then we list the most common technologies for each.

 Web Front End

-The user interface or web front end is the part of the code that you see and interact with.
-You may hear terms like User Experience or UX.
+The user interface, or web front end, can be thought of as what’s visible.
+It is the part of the code that you — or any end user — sees and interacts with.
+You may hear related terms like User Experience or UX.
 That is the art of creating an application that is easy and intuitive to use.

 HTML stands for HyperText Mark-up Language and provides the structure on the screen.
 A developer will identify page titles, images, text boxes, buttons, and text with HTML.
 The current standard for HTML is HTML5.

-As your page get’s smaller, some items are made smaller, stacked on top of each other or removed.
+Depending on the size of the screen, certain elements change.
+In the context of going from a computer to a mobile phone, many elements change.
+Some items are made smaller, stacked on top of each other, or removed.
 Text is truncated, smaller versions of logos are used, etc.

 You will hear developers and designers talk about Mobile First Design.
-This just means designing your web application for the smallest screen you want to support, limiting your content to only what is necessary.
-Then you design for the next larger screen and add in more content.
+This just means designing your web application for the smallest screen you want to support.
+Specifically,, limiting your content to only what is necessary.
+Then, you design for the next larger screen size and add in more content.

 The two most popular Responsive Design frameworks today are Twitter Bootstrap and Zurg Foundation.